KadTheHunter/Core/README.md

 # Credit
 So I admit I used a bit of ideas and code from other plugins.
-Most of this Core I did myself, but some of the ideas and a bit of the code was originally done by others.
+Most of this Core I did myself, but lot of the ideas and a bit of the code was originally done by others.
 Below is a list of those people.
 - iiFlamiinBlaze (ChangeSign)
 - EvolSoft (Their Broadcaster plugin inspired and helped me to make BroadcastTask)
 - TwistedAsylumMC (EntityClear)
+- luca28pet (Portals)

 # Quote
 *Theory is when you know something, but it doesn't work.
 Practice is when something works, but you don't know why.
 Programmers combine theory and practice: Nothing works and they don't know why!*